sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 7. Select the **X** in the upper right-hand corner of the page to close the **Contact support** window.

-8. Leave LON-DC1 and your Edge browser open for the next lab exercise.
+8. Leave **VM-Deployment-ID** and your Edge browser open for the next lab exercise.

 # Proceed to Lab 2 - Exercise 3